 - Google Business and Maps

-Find out more about good SEO practices in our article Basic Search Engine Optimization Tips.
+Find out more about good SEO practices in our series of articles How to do SEO?.

 For many law firms, referrals are still the best way to gain new clients.
 And the key to having referrals is networking.
 Back in the days, networking mostly took place in conference halls in the context of seminars and other professional events.